 Disc Herniation and Chiropractic Adjustment

-At minimum, get a chiropractic exam and x-rays of your spine!
+At a minimum, get a chiropractic exam and x-rays of your spine!
 It will be one of the greatest investments you will make towards your health.
 X-rays will show any bone misalignment, and bone/disc degeneration.
 If there is an issue, you may prevent further damage.
 It’s the same with cavities and/ or diabetes.
 You usually don’t know you have it until you get checked!

-Disk herniation is a rupture of fibrocartilagenous material (annulus fibrosis) that surrounds the inter-vertebral disk.
-This rupture involves the release of disk’s center portion containing a gelatinous substance called the nucleus pulposus.
+Disk herniation is a rupture of fibrocartilagenous material (annulus fibrosis) that surrounds the intervertebral disk.
+This rupture involves the release of the disk’s center portion containing a gelatinous substance called the nucleus pulposus.
 Pressure from the vertebrae above and below may cause the nucleus pulposus to be forced outward, placing pressure on a spinal nerve and causing considerable pain and damage to the nerve.

 MRI studies show that approximately 40% of the population have herniated or bulging discs and are completely asymptomatic.
 This excludes those experiencing any type of pain from disc herniation.
 In short, YOU might be walking around with a herniated/bulging disc and have no idea.

 From personal experience, people who walk in the office crying from excruciating pain always ask the same question.
 How could it be possible that a little sneeze or lifting something small can cause so much pain and completely immobilize me?